Reading and Phonics

 - Oxford Reading tree

 - Real Reading Texts

-From Foundation Stage on wards, children take home reading books linked to the book band that they have been identified as working upon.
+From Foundation Stage, children take home reading books linked to the book band that they have been identified as working upon.
 Children get the opportunity to choose their own book from a wide range of texts within a relevant band.
 We ask parents to share these books with their children a minimum of three times each week and record this reading in their child's reading diary.
 In KS1, children change these books on a Monday, Wednesday and Friday.

 Children are also able to select another reading book of their choice from the classroom libraries.
 This may be a book that is beyond their reading ability but might be of particular interest to the child.
 Children should enjoy their reading and experience the delights of choosing a book that they love reading.

 There should be a balance between structured reading material and other books at each stage.
 We have wide range of books available to children in all classrooms and in the school library.